natalieagus/50002/docs/Labs/lab6.md

 `Send()` implements a **bounded buffer synchronized** through the use of **semaphores** .
 It is not required for you now to fully understand what *semaphore* is, except that it is a service provided by the Kernel so that two isolated processes running on a Virtual Machine can **communicate** and **synchronize**.

+{: .note}
-> You can read Appendix 1 below for more details.
+You can read [Appendix 1](https://natalieagus.github.io/50002/lab/lab6#appendix-1-kernel-semaphore) below for more details.

 ```cpp